eirikt/default-webapp-vue-vite-vercel/README.md

 ```

 Have a look at the `pnpm-lock.yaml` file.
-What has changed after the addition of Vite, and the removal of "copyfiles"?
+How is the addition of Vite and the removal of "copyfiles" reflected?

 ...